dfinity/ic/packages/pocket-ic/HOWTO.md

 For that reason, you need to explicitly make an instance "live" by calling `make_live()` on it.
 This will do three things:

 - It launches a thread that calls `tick()` and `advance_time(...)` on the instance regularly - several times per second.
+- It creates a gateway which points to this live instance.
 - It returns a gateway URL which can then be passed to agent-like tools.

 Of course, other instances on the same PocketIC server remain unchanged - neither do they receive `tick`s nor can the gateway route requests to them.